-Thirty seven pseudoscorpion specimens were collected from abdominal furs of little Indian bat (Pipistrellus coromandra) captured from 6 different roosts in Lakhimpur-Kheri, Uttar Pradesh, India.
-Out of 25 captured bats, 7 bats (2 males and 5 females) were found to be associated with pseudoscorpions.
-Collected pseudoscorpion species was identified as Chelifer (Cheiridium) museorum belongs to the class Arachnida, order Pseudoscorpiones and family Cheiridiidae.
+Thirty seven pseudoscorpion specimens were collected from abdominal furs of the little Indian bat (Pipistrellus coromandra) captured from 6 six different roosts in Lakhimpur-Kheri, Uttar Pradesh, India.
+Out of 25 captured bats, 7 seven bats (2 two males and 5 five females) were found to be associated with pseudoscorpions.
+Collected pseudoscorpion species was identified as Chelifer (Cheiridium) museorum (Leach, 1817).
+It belongs to the class Arachnida, order Pseudoscorpiones and family Cheiridiidae.
 It was a new record of phoretic association of pseudoscorpion species with pelage of bats.
 This phoretic association was found as commensalism and for the purpose of food and distribution.
+Key Words: Arachnids; Pseudoscorpion; Phoretic Association; Mammals; Pelage;

-Key Words: Arachnids; Pseudoscorpion; Phoretic Association; Mammals; Pelage; Commensalism.
+Commensalism.